demonixis/YnaEngine/README.md

 The engine is no more developped, please take a look at C3DE now.

+Taje a look at the develop branch for more works.

 - [C3DE](https://github.com/demonixis/C3DE)

 ### What is Yna Engine ?